Egerton, Charles Ralph

 In May 1940 he was reported missing near Hazebrouck.
 A year later he was officially reported killed at Achin on 25th May 1940.
 During the afternoon Egerton and Viscount Cowdray, a Captain in the Sussex Yeomanry, left on a scouting mission in two lorries.
 They ran into an ambush and he was seen to jump into a ditch with his driver under machine gun fire.
 Cowdray had had his driver killed next to him and with his elbow smashed, he managed to turn his vehicle on the road and return to camp.
 It was noted that the vehicle was riddled with bullet holes.
 He eventually had his arm amputated.

-Thirty-seven years old when he died, Egerton is buried in grave 15.E.4 of the Terlincthun British Cemetery, Wimille, and commemorated on the war memorial of All Saints’ Church, Mountfield, East Sussex.
+Thirty-three years old when he died, Egerton is buried in grave 15.E.4 of the Terlincthun British Cemetery, Wimille.
+He is also commemorated on the war memorial of All Saints’ Church, Mountfield, East Sussex and at St Giles Church, Shermanbury, West Sussex, as well as on the Lloyd’s of London War Memorial.
 His brother Captain Edward Brassey Egerton (17th Lancers), who went to Eton, had been killed in 1918 (for further information see http://www.chch.ox.ac.uk/fallen-alumni/captain-edward-brassey-egerton)

 - Surname: Egerton